Frequently Asked Questions: Visas, Green Cards & Investment Immigration Law

 The EB-1C visa and the L-1A visa are similar, but one major difference is that the L-1A visa is a non-immigrant visa, while individuals with an EB-1C visa approval would also qualify for permanent residency in the United States.

 This makes the EB-1C visa more attractive to multinational companies and individuals.
-However, according to experienced California immigration lawyers at the Law Offices of Vaughan de Kirby, the approval process for an L-1 visa tends to be less burdensome.
+However, according to experienced California immigration lawyers at Jatoi & de Kirby, APC, the approval process for an L-1 visa tends to be less burdensome.

 The L-1A visa is not a prerequisite for the EB-1C visa, and approval of an L-1A visa does not automatically guarantee approval of an EB-1C visa.
 Further, a multinational corporation may file an EB-1C petition directly as long as all of the requirements are met.